Tesco promises shoppers savings of over £400 a year but you’ll have to pay £7.99 a month. Is it for real?

 - Fox and Ivy

-- Double data from Tesco Mobile
+- Double data from Tesco Mobile for one mobile registered at your address

-- Fee-free overseas spending with Tesco Bank credit card (from 2020)
+- Fee-free overseas spending with Tesco Bank credit card

 Are the supermarket savings any good?

-You can also choose which shops you use the discount for.
+Fortunately you do get to choose which shops you use the discount for.
 You’ll need to go into the Clubcard app and download a code to scan at the till.
 However, it is in-store only and not online.

 Should you swap to Tesco for the discount?

-Though it’s not usually the cheapest supermarket out there, it’s not much more than others, and the 10% back could make enough of a difference to be worthwhile.
+Though it’s not usually the cheapest supermarket out there, it’s often not much more than others, and the 10% back could make enough of a difference to be worthwhile.

 Double your discounts hack

 You should also be able to sign up more than once per household.
-Yes you’ll have to pay two lots of £7.99 every month, but if you are spending enough at Tesco it could be worth it as you’d get the discount on four shops rather than two.
+Yes, you’ll have to pay two lots of £7.99 every month, but if you are spending enough at Tesco it could be worth it as you’d get the discount on four shops rather than two.

 Remember, as long as there is at least £79.90 spent each month on each card you are covering the fees.
 But only do this is you are likely to max out the two lots of £200 on the main Clubcard Plus account in your family.